architect/arc.codes/src/shared/en/aws/guides-data.md

 Lets make a detail page to edit a specific note.

-While we're at it, let us delete the note too!
+While we're at it, let's delete the note too!

 This is just another lambda that returns two forms.
-Like always, we use middleware to wrap it with `requireLogin`
+Like always, we use middleware to wrap it with `requireLogin`:

 ```javascript
 // src/http/get-notes-000noteID/index.js